Applying Underglaze on Greenware vs Bisqueware – Which Is Best

 Underglaze Methods: Greenware vs Bisqueware

 In this section, I will go over the most popular underglazing methods.
-This list will outline the methods best suited for either greenware or bisqueware, as well as those that work for both.
+This list outlines the methods best suited to greenware or bisqueware, as well as those that work for both.
 This guide will help you determine the best stage of clay for underglazing to achieve your desired results.

 Brushing

 Brushing on underglaze is similar to painting with painterly effects.
 It is a widely used method for applying underglaze to pottery, suitable for both greenware and bisque-fired clay.
 The choice often depends on individual preference and the desired outcome.
-Some potters choose painting underglaze on greenware, concerned that applying it on bisque ware might cause smudging when the clear glaze is added.
+Some potters choose to paint underglaze on greenware, concerned that applying it to bisque ware might cause smudging when the clear glaze is added.

 However, I prefer painting underglaze on bisque ware, using careful application, ensuring the underglaze is completely dry, and applying the clear glaze gently so it does not smudge.
-The outcome in terms of color appears consistent regardless of whether the underglaze is applied to greenware or bisqueware.
+The color outcome appears consistent regardless of whether the underglaze is applied to greenware or bisqueware.

 Sponging

-Sponging is a fun method for applying underglaze.
+Sponging is a fun way to apply underglaze.
 Your underglaze application can be done on both greenware and bisqueware.
 I prefer to sponge on bisque ware because I like how the sponge pattern adheres to the bisque pieces.

-Some potters prefer to sponge on greenware, as they worry that applying it to bisqueware could lead to smudging when the clear glaze is layered over it.
+Some potters prefer to sponge greenware, as they worry that applying it to bisqueware could cause smudging when the clear glaze is layered over it.
 You might consider sponging on one color, bisque firing, and then applying a different color to your bisqued piece.
 Experimenting with a sample test tile is advisable to gauge the results.

 For more detailed information on sponging with underglaze, check out Sponge Glazing | Tips, Tools, And Ideas